iGame-Lab/PFPOffset/readme.md

 TIMON RABCZUK, Institute of Structural Mechanics, Germany

+Corresponding author: gxu@hdu.edu.cn (Gang XU) first author & code implementer: hyc@hdu.edu.cn (HongYi CAO)

-This code is a demo of the paper [A Parallel Feature-preserving Mesh Variable Offsetting Approach Based On Dynamic Programming](). written by HONGYI CAO.
+This code is a demo of the paper [A Parallel Feature-preserving Mesh Variable Offsetting Approach Based On Dynamic Programming]().

 It can be use to calculate the offset result of a mesh.